jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 | :---: |
 |**Figure 8** ALS-U GitLab Sandbox - debian12-builder|

-Conguration!
+Congratulations!
 Your IOC building is done sucessfully!
-Now before moving forward the next step, plase ccroll up `debian12-builder` screen to see the process of the beginning.
+Now before moving forward the next step, please scroll up `debian12-builder` screen to see the process of the beginning.
 Note that `Enjoy Everlasting EPICS!` line is the starting point.

 |![Step 9](images/step9-debian12-CI-no-sitemodules.png)|